IQSS/dataverse-docker/README.md

 * Run `docker-compose up` so start Dataverse

 Standalone Dataverse in English should be running on http://localhost:8085

+Default user/password: DataverseAdmin/admin and after you should change it.

 If it's not coming up please check if all required containers are up: `docker ps`